paperclip-rs/paperclip/book/actix-plugin.md

 #### Known limitations

 - **Enums:** OpenAPI (v2) itself supports using simple enums (i.e., with unit variants), but Rust and serde has support for variants with fields and tuples.
-I still haven't looked deep enough either to argue that this cannot be done in OpenAPI or find an elegant way to represent this in OpenAPI.
+I still haven't looked deep enough either to say whether this can/cannot be done in OpenAPI or find an elegant way to represent this in OpenAPI.
 - **Functions returning abstractions:** The plugin has no way to obtain any useful information from functions returning abstractions such as `HttpResponse`, `impl Responder` or containers such as `Result<T, E>` containing those abstractions.
-So, the plugin silently ignores these types, which results in an empty value in your hosted specification.
+So currently, the plugin silently ignores these types, which results in an empty value in your hosted specification.

 #### Missing features